Newsletter No. 3 (EN)

 10% of the payment made from the branch in Thailand to the foreign company

-Additionally, foreign companies which carry on business in Thailand are required to pay corporate income tax at a rate of 20% on their net profit as a result of doing business in Thailand but can use the tax withheld as a credit against income tax.
+Additionally, foreign companies that carry on business in Thailand are required to pay corporate income tax at a rate of 20% on their net profit as a result of doing business in Thailand but can use the tax withheld as a credit against income tax.

 We hope that we have been able to assist you with this information.